goat-io/goatpress/README.md

 ## Create your own site

-You can either clone this project, or just use one of the docker images on your own project.
+Clone this project and execute the following command in your terminal

 ```bash
   make start